Ultrasound-guided infiltration of the long head of the biceps

 • 22/02/2023

-Ultrasound-guided injection of the long head of the biceps is performed on an outpatient basis and lasts approximately 10 minutes.
+Ultrasound-guided injection of the long head of the biceps is performed on an outpatient basis and takes approximately 10 minutes.
 The procedure is as follows:

 • Asepsis: An antiseptic is applied to the skin, and the equipment and the field are prepared under strict aseptic conditions.